 To support a specific framework, Snyk Code needs to both support the relevant language, and to be trained on projects using the framework.
 The found patterns are then annotated by our security team and extended by curated content.

-These are some of the supported frameworks for Java; contact Snyk for a full list of supported frameworks.
+These are some of the explicitly supported frameworks for Java; those are in-additon to the general support for all frameworks.

 Apache Camel: Open source framework for message-oriented middleware with a rule-based routing and mediation engine.